kemalcr/kemalcr.com/guide.md

 halt env, status_code: 403, response: "Forbidden"
 ```

+*Note:* Halt can only be used inside routes.

 ### Custom Errors

 You can customize the built-in error pages or even add your own with `error`.